greg-raven/grus/_posts/2012-11-03-17-reasons-not-to-vote-for-obama.md

 ---
-title: '17 reasons not to vote for Obama'
+title: "17 reasons not to vote for Obama"
 layout: post
 categories:
 - Cartoon